 3. Developing innovative tools and methodologies to assist trainers in their promotion of the cooperative model among adults

-The project will develop 4 Intellectual Outputs:
+The project developed 4 Intellectual Outputs:

 Objective n.
 1. To strengthen the skills of entrepreneurship trainers promoting cooperative business: